-We have provided rigorous resource estimates for the DQC1-complete problem of evaluating the Jones polynomial of a Markov-closed braid at the fifth root of unity when solved on a noisy BQP machine, i.e. a digital quantum computer.
-We optimally compiled the control-free version of the Hadamard test, to reduce the 2-qubit gate count, and used echo verification, to reduce the number of shots.
-Our results strongly suggest that a quantum processor equipped with $\approx 100$ qubits, $\epsilon_\mathrm{2q} \leq 10^{-4}$, and depth-$1$ circuit-times on the order of tens of milliseconds is highly promising for \emph{demonstrating quantum advantage in terms of time-to-solution}.
+We have provided rigorous resource estimates for the DQC1-complete problem of approximating the Jones polynomial of a Markov-closed braid, up to an exponentially large scale-factor, at the fifth root of unity when solved on a noisy BQP machine, i.e. a digital quantum computer.
+We optimally compiled the control-free version of the Hadamard test to reduce the 2-qubit gate count, and used echo verification to reduce the number of shots.
+Our extrapolated results suggest that a quantum processor equipped with $\approx 100$ qubits, $\epsilon_\mathrm{2q} \leq 10^{-4}$, and depth-$1$ circuit-times on the order of tens of milliseconds is promising for \emph{demonstrating quantum advantage in terms of time-to-solution}.
 The classical algorithms used as baselines include classical simulations of the quantum circuits, which are in general more challenging than they are for the BQP-complete formulation of the problem which regards Plat-closed braids.
 Therefore, we have used a `less quantum' problem to gain `more advantage'.

 Our problem-specific efficiently verifiable benchmark can be used to characterize the error scaling of a noisy digital quantum computer, as well as the heuristic performance of approximate classical methods.
-Thus, we provide practical tools for locating the advantage boundary given the current state-of-the-art classical simulation method.
-Once a quantum computer with sufficient specifications is available, as the one assumed in this work, a quantum advantage for this knot theoretic problem may be identified.
+Thus, we provide practical tools for locating the advantage boundary given the current state-of-the-art classical methods.
+Once a quantum computer with sufficient specifications is available, as the one assumed in this work, a quantum advantage for this problem may be identified.

 We also showed that the BQP-complete version of the problem, where the braid is instead Plat-closed, can be solved using the same quantum protocol with a simple modification.
-Therefore, our end-to-end pipeline can be used to identify quantum advantage for evaluating the Jones polynomial for Plat-closed braids as well.
+Therefore, our end-to-end pipeline can be used to identify the minimum requirements for quantum advantage for evaluating the Jones polynomial for Plat-closed braids as well.